German Smear Gone Wrong? Here Are Ways to Fix or Avoid Major Problems

 If you are wondering about the german smear cost, you can check out our guide.

-There are two reasons for this occurrence.
+There are two possible reasons for this happening.

 1. Lack of cleaning before smearing